hexa-org/policy/specs/mapping-discussion.md

 ## Introduction

-Authorization Policy is a general approach in computer science and security systems that suggests a language that can be used specify enforcement rules that requests from actors (`Subjects`) must be in compliance with for a transaction to proceed or in some cases for results to return.
-Policy language breaks down into two major forms: **policy tuples** and **declarative policy** language.
+An **Authorization Policy** is a rule or set of rules systems security that permits or denies permissions to an actor.
+To express policy there are any formats and languages that have been used over time.
+In addition to permitting or denying permissions or actions, some policies allow scoping which affects what results may be returned from any permitted action.
+Some key policy languages and formats that are in use today include:

+* RBAC - Role Based Access Control
+* ABAC - Attribute Based Access Control
+* Zanzibar - A new relationship based access control langauge published by Google
+* Proprietary platform policies such as on Amazon AWS, Google GCP, and Microsoft Azure
+* Rego - Policy language for Opan Policy Agent
+* XACML - XML Access Markup Language
+* ACL - Access Control List

+Policies break down into two major forms: **tuples** and **declarative** languages.
-A policy tuple is simply an array of parameter values used by a policy decision engine to interpret allow or deny rules for a transactions.
+* _Policy Tuple_ (aka Access Control List) - An array of parameters (e.g. subject, permission, resource) used by a policy decision engine to allow or deny an operation.
 Examples of tuples are: Attribute Based Access Control (ABAC) and Role-Based Access Control (RBAC).

-A declarative policy language is a non-procedural language which describes a series of tests to be performed but as with a declarative programming language does not directly describe how to do it.
-An example of a declarative policy language is [Open Policy Agent's Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
+* _Declarative Policy Language_ - A non-procedural language which describes a series of tests to be performed but as with a declarative programming language (e.g. Go, Java) does not directly describe how to do it.
+An example of a declarative _policy_ language is [Open Policy Agent's Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).

 ### Terminology: